DamianTujdowski/DamianTujdowski/README.md

 My interest in programming came from automationing work done in Adobe Illustrator.
 Will of developing in that direction made me choose Java technology.

 I remember delight brought about my first programs executing commands.
-This delight pushed me to the learning process, thanks to which I am writing web apps now.
+This delight pushed me to the learning process, throughout which I get to now and used in practice Spring Boot, SQL, Hibernate, Git, JUnit, just to name a few.
+Taking breaks writing apps i took courses in scope of algorithms, data structures and desig patterns.

+As an effect of my previous education I am writing web apps now.

 - 🔭 I’m currently working on **Wegner document circulation manager**